opentensor/developer-docs/docs/btcli.md

 This command is suited for users with adequate computational resources to participate in PoW registration.
 It requires a sound understanding of the network's operations and PoW mechanics.
 Users should ensure their systems meet the necessary hardware and software requirements, particularly when opting for CUDA-based GPU acceleration.
 :::

-This command may be disabled according to the subnet owner's directive.
+This command may be disabled according to the subnet creator's directive.
 For example, on netuid 1 this is permanently disabled.

 **Usage**: